-As we’ve previously discussed, there are many benefits to investing in commercial real estate.
-But after over a year of chaos amid a global pandemic, you might find yourself asking, is it a good time to buy a building?
-Let’s discuss elements you should consider before investing in commercial real estate.
+There are, of course, many benefits to investing in commercial real estate.
+However, after over two years of chaos amid a global pandemic, you might find yourself asking, is it a good time to buy a building?

 The Benefits of Investing in CRE

 “The wise young man or wage earner of today invests his money in real estate.” —Andrew Carnegie

 There are three main benefits of investing in CRE that we’re going to note—some might refer to it as the CRE trifecta!

 One huge benefit of investing in commercial real estate is tax breaks.
 When you own commercial property, you can deduct the following as a tax write-off:

 - Mortgage interest

 - Operating expenses

 For those who are strategic, capital outlays, such as new parking lots or roofs, can be expensed as well.

 We know that real estate value increases over time.
 Given this, another benefit of buying a building is capital appreciation.